Blair Niles: Ancestry

 In 1859, Blair's grandfather, Roger Atkinson Pryor, was appointed to fill a vacant seat in the United States House of Representatives, representing Virginia.
 Later he became a judge in New York State.

 Blair Niles was the granddaughter of Sara Rice Pryor and Roger Pryor, and the daughter of Marie Gordon Pryor.
 Her unique namesake, "Mary Blair," is shared with her mother's sister, Mary Blair Pryor, her cousin Mary Blair Walker Zimmer, and several other women in her lineage, as documented in *"Mary Blair Destiny".
 Her grandmother Sara Rice Pryor was also a widely-read author for her chronicling of life in antebellum Virginia.
 Blair Niles did not have any children of her own.

 Honorable recognition

 The City of Lima had awarded Blair a gold medal for her book, Peruvian Pageant on the 117th anniversary of the independence of Peru.
 In 1941, Blair Niles was awarded the Constance Skinner Award, now the Women's National Book Award.
 She was the second recipient of that award.
 In 1944, the Society of Woman Geographers bestowed its third Gold medal on Blair.

+Later life and death

+In 1959, Blair Niles would pass away in New York City due to a cerebral hemorrhage.